Tomoyo Kurosawa

-Tomoyo Kurosawa (黒沢 ともよ, Kurosawa Tomoyo) is a Japanese actress, voice actress and singer from Chichibu, Saitama.
-Her major voice acting roles include Yuki Yuna is a Hero as Itsuki Inubozaki, Arknights as Amiya, Sound!
-Euphonium as Kumiko Ōmae, Otome Arisugawa in Aikatsu!, Rebecca in Cyberpunk: Edgerunners, Annabella in Tower of Fantasy, Miria Akagi in The Idolmaster Cinderella Girls and Land of the Lustrous as Phosphophyllite.
+Tomoyo Kurosawa (黒沢 ともよ, Kurosawa Tomoyo) is a Japanese actress and singer.
+Her major voice acting roles include Yuki Yuna Is a Hero as Itsuki Inubozaki, Arknights as Amiya, Sound!
+Euphonium as Kumiko Ōmae, Otome Arisugawa in Aikatsu!, Rebecca in Cyberpunk: Edgerunners, Annabella in Tower of Fantasy, Miria Akagi in The Idolmaster Cinderella Girls, and Land of the Lustrous as Phosphophyllite.
+She also performed the opening theme to DokiDoki!
+PreCure, "Happy Go Lucky!
+Doki Doki!
+Pretty Cure".

 Biography

 Kurosawa began studying acting at the age of 3.
 In 2000, she began appearing in TV dramas, commercials and stage performances.
+When she was in high school, she joined the light music club where she learned to play guitar.

 Kurosawa became a support member of Sound Horizon in 2008, appearing in their sixth CD story "Moira" that same year, and in Sound Horizon's seventh CD story "Märchen", released in 2010.
 She made her voice acting debut as Natsuki Koyama in the 2010 anime film Welcome to the Space Show.
 In 2012, she moved from Space Craft to Mausu Promotion.